GarrettJudd/FFIEC/IaaS WebApp/Azure Security and Compliance Blueprint - FFIEC IaaS WebApp Overview.md

 ## Overview

 This Azure Security and Compliance Blueprint provides guidance for the deployment of an infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of financial data that is compliant with the objectives of Federal Financial Institution Examination Council (FFIEC) financial services regulated workloads.
-It showcases a common reference architecture and demonstrates the proper handling of financial data in a secure, compliant, multi-tier environment.
-This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with FFIEC requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a FFIEC compliant manner, however, this solution should not be used as-is in a production environment because additional configuration is required.

 Achieving FFIEC-compliance requires that qualified auditors certify a production customer solution.
-Audits will be overseen by examiners from FFIEC’s member agencies including the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB).
-These examiners will certify audits were completed by auditors who maintained independence from the institution they audited.
+Audits are overseen by examiners from FFIEC’s member agencies, including the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB).
+These examiners certify that audits are completed by assessors who maintain independence from the audited institution.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components

 This Azure Security and Compliance Blueprint deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

-For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
-Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
-All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
-As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

 The entire solution is built upon Azure Storage which customers configure from the Azure portal.
 Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
 Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data, as a second copy will be stored in a separate location hundreds of miles away.

-For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
+For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
+Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
 System health is monitored through Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

-Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection.

 A management bastion host provides a secure connection for administrators to access deployed resources. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**